Crop Monitor for Early Warning

 Crop Conditions at a Glance

-Crop condition map synthesizing information for all Crop Monitor for Early Warning crops as of February 28th.
-Crop conditions over the main growing areas are based on a combination of i4puts including remotely sensed data, ground observations, field reports, national, and regional experts.
+Crop condition map synthesizing information for all Crop Monitor for Early Warning crops as of November 28th.
+Crop conditions over the main growing areas are based on a combination of inputs including remotely sensed data, ground observations, field reports, national, and regional experts.
 Regions that are in other than favourable conditions are labeled on the map with a symbol representing the crop(s) affected.

 Global Climate Outlook: Two-week forecast of areas of above or below-average precipitation

-La Niña typically raises the chances of below-average precipitation in eastern East Africa, central-southern Asia, southern South America, the southern United States, northern Mexico, and eastern East Asia.
-Above-average precipitation tends to become more likely in Southeast Asia, Southern Africa, and northern South America.
+La Niña conditions typically increase the chances of below-average precipitation in East Africa, Central and South Asia, southern South America, the southern United States, northern Mexico, and eastern East Asia, while typically increasing the chances of above-average precipitation in parts of Southeast Asia, Australia, Southern Africa, and northern South America.

 Source: UCSB Climate Hazards Center